 She pursed her lips and squinted her eyes.
 “With who?”

 Her eyes widened in shock.
 She placed her hand on her chest, feeling a shortness in her breath.
-Big Rose was the second most powerful gang in the east coast and, despite the terrible name, a favor to them would make Loxley a powerful person herself.
+Big Rose was the second most powerful gang on the east coast and a favor to them would make Loxley a powerful person herself.

 “That’s fucking big.”